‘Introverted Boss’ Improves After K-Drama Script Changes, Praised By Viewers

 tvN fixed the situation by making episode five a flashback episode from three years ago.
 We get insight on what kind of relationship Chae Ji Hye and Eun Hwan Ki had.
 Just like Chae Ro Woon is learning that Hwan Ki is really a warm and sensitive person, Ji Hye knew as well.
 [WARNING!
 Minor Spoiler Ahead!
 Skip To Second Note To Avoid!]
 As a matter of fact, we now know that Hwan Ki is actually Ji Hye’s first love.

 2. Eun Hwan Ki And Chae Ro Woon’s Characters Were Slightly Different — In the first four episodes of Introverted Boss, tvN did their best to enforce that Eun Hwan Ki was introverted and Chae Ro Woon was extroverted.
-Ergo, Hwan Ki was terrible in all social situations of any kind to the point it was a disorder and Ro Woon’s character was so overwhelming at times, she was rude and unlikable. tvN changed their characters slightly by making Hwan Ki able to handle basic social situations and Ro Woon not so overbearing.
-This in turn makes it easier for viewers to see a possible romance between the two form.
+Ergo, Hwan Ki was terrible in all social situations of any kind to the point it was a disorder, and Ro Woon’s character was so overwhelming at times, she was rude and unlikable. tvN changed their characters slightly by making Hwan Ki able to handle basic social situations and Ro Woon not so overbearing.
+This, in turn, makes it easier for viewers to see a possible romance between the two form.

-3. The Pace Of The K-Drama Is Faster — Prior to the scrip changes, the pace of Introverted Boss was slower.
+3. The Pace Of The K-Drama Is Faster — Before the scrip changes, the pace of Introverted Boss was slower.
 Apparently, many K-drama fans were bored by this.
 By speeding up the pace of the K-drama, a lot more can be done in each episode making it possible to fit everything tvN and viewers expect into 16 episodes.

 Right now, we are halfway through Introverted Boss with only eight episodes remaining.
 We will have to see if the script changes continue to improve on viewership ratings to the point it earns double-digits.
 If not, tvN can at least be satisfied that the K-drama is continuously growing in popularity.
 Better to have a higher single-digit viewership than one that is around one or two percent right?